Generalization Guarantees for Multi-item Profit Maximization: Pricing, Auctions, and Randomized Mechanisms: Conclusion

+We studied profit maximization when the mechanism designer has a set of samples from the distribution over buyers' values.
+We identified structural similarities of mechanism classes including non-linear pricing mechanisms, generalized VCG mechanisms such as affine maximizer auctions, and lotteries: profit is a piecewise-linear function of the mechanism class's parameters.
+These similarities led us to a general theorem that gives generalization bounds for a broad range of mechanism classes.
+It offers the first generalization guarantees for many important classes and also matches and improves over many existing bounds.
+Finally, we provided guarantees for optimizing a fundamental tradeoff in sample-based mechanism design: more complex mechanisms have higher average profit over the samples than simpler mechanisms, but require more samples to avoid overfitting.

+An important direction for future research is the development of learning algorithms for multi-item profit maximization.
+Learning algorithms have been proposed for several of the mechanism classes we consider, including two-part tariffs~\citep{Balcan20:Efficient}, affine maximizer auctions~\citep{Sandholm15:Automated}, and item-pricing mechanisms~\citep[][who also provide algorithms for other multi-item mechanism classes]{Cai17:Learning}.
+A line of research also provides learning algorithms for single-item profit maximization~\citep{Devanur16:Sample,Hartline16:Non,Gonczarowski17:Efficient,Guo19:Settling}.

+Another direction is to use tools such as Rademacher complexity to provide generalization bounds for non-worst-case distributions beyond item-independent distributions (the focus of Section~\ref{SEC:DATA}).
+For example, suppose any buyer's values for any items are correlated, but his values are independent of any other buyer's values.
+Can the bounds in this paper be improved?

-\paragraph{Acknowledgments.} This work was supported in part by the National Science Foundation under grants CCF-1422910, CCF-1535967, IIS-1618714, IIS-1718457, IIS-1617590, CCF-1733556, a Microsoft Research Faculty Fellowship, an Amazon Research Award, a NSF Graduate Research Fellowship, a Microsoft Research Women's Fellowship, and the ARO under award W911NF-17-1-0082.
+\paragraph{Acknowledgements.} This material is based on work supported by the National Science Foundation under grants CCF-1422910, CCF-1535967, CCF-1733556, CCF-1910321, IIS-1617590, IIS-1618714, IIS-1718457, IIS-1901403, SES-1919453, and a Graduate Research Fellowship; the ARO under awards W911NF2010081 and W911NF1710082; the Defense Advanced Research Projects Agency under cooperative agreement HR00112020003; an Amazon Research Award; a Microsoft Research Faculty Fellowship; an AWS Machine Learning Research Award; a Bloomberg Data Science research grant; an IBM PhD Fellowship; and a fellowship from Carnegie Mellon University’s Center for Machine Learning and Health.